matuzo/matuzoat/src/blog/the-dark-side-of-the-grid-part-2.md

 }
 ```

-Second, it defines named grid areas where any grid item may be placed inside, and when I say any, I mean any.
+Second, it defines named grid areas where any grid item may be placed inside.

 Let’s take this example where the source order is wrong.